jhugon/semantic-data-taking-webapp/README.md

 ## Backup the DB

-Click the "Download Data in RDF Turtle" on the main web page
+Click the "Download All Data in RDF TriG" button on the main web page.

 **OR**